dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 Every Gravsearch query is a valid SPARQL 1.1 [CONSTRUCT](https://www.w3.org/TR/sparql11-query/#construct) query.
-However, Gravsearch only supports a subset of the elements that can be used in a SPARQL Construct query.
-Additionally, Gravsearch requires the client to use explicit type annotations, explained below; these are valid SPARQL, but specific to the Knora API.
-Also, the main resource has to be marked.
+However, Gravsearch only supports a subset of the elements that can be used in a SPARQL Construct query, and a Gravsearch
+@ref:[CONSTRUCT Clause](#construct-clause) has to indicate which variable is to be used for the main resource in each search result.

 ### Supported SPARQL Syntax